weaverryan/sfDoctrineSlotPlugin/README.markdown

  * `hasSlot($name)` Returns true if the slot exists

  * `removeSlot($name)` Removes the slot reference to this object (if it exists).
 The `sfDoctrineSlot` object itself will remain.
+You must call `save()` on your record before the reference is removed in the database.

 Several other methods are available.
 See [sfDoctrineSlotTemplate](http://github.com/weaverryan/sfDoctrineSlotPlugin/blob/master/lib/behaviors/sfDoctrineSlotTemplate.class.php)